cranieri/prime_mult/README.md

 #Library to create a multiplication table of prime numbers

 ## Quick Start Guide
-The quickest way to try the library is to run the command line program "prime_test.rb"
+The quickest way to try the library is by running the command line program "prime_test.rb"

 ```ruby
 ruby prime_test.rb